How do I order a transcript? What is the cost?

 - Science - 3 yrs.

 - History/Social Science - 3 yrs.

 What are the requirements to be on the dean's list?

-- College of Arts and Sciences students must be enrolled in at least 12 credits and earn a GPA of 3.5 or higher for that semester
+- Traditional Undergraduate students must be enrolled in at least 12 credits and earn a GPA of 3.5 or higher for that semester

-- Undergraduate students in the College of Adult and Graduate Studies must be enrolled in at least 6 credits and earn a GPA of 3.5 or higher for that semester
+- Undergraduate students in the Professional Studies programs must be enrolled in at least 6 credits and earn a GPA of 3.5 or higher for that semester

-- Graduate students in the College of Adult and Graduate Studies must be enrolled in at least 6 credits and earn a GPA of 4.0.
+- Graduate students in the Graduate and Professional Studies programs must be enrolled in at least 6 credits and earn a GPA of 4.0.